Daniel-Abrecht/dpa-image-builder/README.md

 ## Modifying the image

 To add any files to the image, just add them to the rootfs_custom_files folder.
-To install any additional packages, add them to the include_packages file.
+To install any additional packages, add them to the packages_install_target file.
 These package will be installed after the first boot.
-To install any packages even earlier with the debootstrap, add them to the include_packages_early file.
+To install any packages even earlier with the debootstrap, add them to the packages_install_debootstrap file.
+To only download packages so they could be installed later without an internet connection, add them to the packages_download_only file.
 To do things after the first boot, add them to the rootfs_custom_files/etc/rc.local file.

 ## Other important stuff